 If the broker’s analysis is not up to date, and if they don’t have the structure in place to deliver the aforementioned support, then some alarm bells should ring.

-What free tools and widgets does the broker offer?
+What trading tools and widgets does the broker offer?

 Whilst this isn’t essential, it is not a bad thing to have an armoury of tools at your disposal.
 They’re there to improve your trading experience, so the better the choice, the better your options.

 How does the broker respond to your questions?

 You can assess the quality of a broker by how quickly they respond to your queries before you open an account, and afterwards.
 The after-sales, service and support mechanisms are crucial to your trading journey.
 Good brokers will provide the right information at the right time, to help you build confidence in your trading strategy.